 Even if firms could trust a third party that swore secrecy to look at their numbers and calculate industry averages, hackers might breach that party’s online security and steal these precious informational nuggets.

-“So this project hit a hurdle,” says Azer Bestavros (Computer Science, SE), director of BU’s Rafik B. Hariri Institute for Computing and Computational Science & Engineering.
+“So this project hit a hurdle,” says Azer Bestavros, director of Boston University’s Rafik B. Hariri Institute for Computing and Computational Science & Engineering.
 “It wasn’t going to happen unless there was a way to do it, and there didn’t seem to be a way.”

-Enter Bestavros, a College of Arts and Sciences computer science professor, who proposed an ingeniously simple algorithm from computer science that will allow the city to calculate those industry pay averages, by gender, from a total of 60 participating employers, without any daylight shining on an individual company’s proprietary information.
-BU students and a Hariri colleague developed software to perform the algorithm
+Enter Bestavros, a BU College of Arts & Sciences (CAS) computer science professor, who proposed an ingeniously simple algorithm from computer science that will allow the city to calculate those industry pay averages, by gender, from a total of 60 participating employers, without any daylight shining on an individual company’s proprietary information.
+BU students and a Hariri colleague developed software to perform the algorithm.

 How did Bestavros do it?
 Participating employers will enter the following data (for simplicity’s sake, let’s say we need to compare the salaries of male versus female software engineers, by computing the average salary across all participating companies of male and of female software engineers):

 Each company computes the sum of the salaries of all of its male software engineers (call that M) and the sum of the salaries of all of its female software engineers (call that F).
 Then each company, independently, chooses two extremely large random numbers and adds one of these random numbers to its M sum and the other to its F sum and sends the results to the BU computer server.
 The server totals all the sums to get two numbers, X and Y.